GeorgiAtanasovA/Swift-iOS-Applications/README.md

 Swift iOS Applications

-These are programs whose ideas are taken from another programs.
-They are made for training purposes and are not completely finished.
+These programs are made for training purposes.
-The "Learn Language" program is bigger and I'm currently using it to learn English.
-There are GIFs showing what the programs are doing.
+Attached to each picture is a link to a .gif file on GitHub that shows the programs features.
+This program is almost complete.
+It uses a link to Google for translation.